mavlink/mavlink-devguide/en/services/camera_def.md

 This indicates to the GCS that when the `CAM_MODE` parameter is set to *Video*, only the given range for the `CAM_ISO` parameter is valid.
 It additionally gives a condition that this is only the case when the `CAM_EXPOSURE` mode is set to *Manual* (1).

 This example also tells the GCS not to display this parameter to the user (`control=“0”`).
 Camera Mode is a standard parameter defined in the [CAMERA\_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message and it’s handled by the GCS in that way.
-The parameter definition above was created in order to tell the GCS the rules that are applied when changes to the mode occur.
+The parameter definition above was created in order to tell the GCS the rules that are applied when changes to the camera mode occur.

 ### Localization